bltbit/showdown/checkpoints.md

   - Increment/reset degree adjustment on every shot
     - Noticing slightly weird rotation
     - Adjust containing `<div>` width and height to `100%`
+  - Move to `checkpoint-120-part-3-c`
+  - The rotation angle works, but it's too choppy.
+    - Use `react-spring` to smooth it out

 ### Part 3: Animate spen shots